 Leah D. Vest has over 30 years of experience in community housing and economic development.
 Leah started her career as a trained commercial lender which provided the foundation for her community and economic development work.
 Since 2002, Leah, through her company Capacity Builders LLC, has provided technical assistance to community development organizations and for-profit developers who are engaged in affordable housing activities utilizing a variety of financing options, including but not limited to HOME, CDBG and LIHTC.
 Previously, she served as Executive Manager with the City of Detroit’s Planning and Development Department, Housing Services Division.
 In this capacity, she managed the city’s affordable housing programs and was responsible for leading the division out of HUD oversight of the City’s CDBG and HOME programs through implementation of policies and procedures and systems redesign (1996-2002).
 Leah also worked with Local Initiatives Support Corporation (LISC) as Program Officer providing technical assistance in real estate finance to build the capacity of community development organizations to engage in housing development efforts.
 She has also worked with various economic development entities including the Detroit Economic Growth Corporation, Highland Park Development Corporation (HPDevco), and Wayne County Community and Economic Development Corporation on a contractual basis.
 Leah is an undergraduate of Michigan State University and received her MBA from Wayne State University.

-Elizabeth Fritz is a grantwriter and licensed master social worker inspired by smart, flexible, mission-driven non-profit organizations and programs.
+Elizabeth Fritz is a grantwriter and licensed master social worker inspired by smart, flexible, mission-driven nonprofit organizations and programs.
 Elizabeth is interested in knowing what makes organizations tick and how to keep them ticking.
-Her experiences in the non-profit sector are broad.
+Her experiences in the nonprofit sector are broad.
 She has worked in a variety of capacities for the criminal justice field, the social services sector and the healthcare industry.
 She leads grant application processes easily, weaving superior communication skills, project management acumen and attention to detail to produce high-scoring proposals.
-She relies on a broad network of non-profit professionals to inform and educate her about constituents and regional concerns.
-In more than nine years of grantwriting, Elizabeth has raised millions of dollars on behalf of nearly a dozen Southeast Michigan non-profits, including federal grants.
+She relies on a broad network of nonprofit professionals to inform and educate her about constituents and regional concerns.
+In more than nine years of grantwriting, including federal grants, Elizabeth has raised millions of dollars on behalf of nearly a dozen Southeast Michigan nonprofits.

-Anne is a licensed real estate salesperson with 20+ years in real estate development and marketing.
+Anne is a licensed real estate salesperson with more than twenty years of experience in real estate development and marketing.

 Diamond & Associates